NickPax/my-website/_structures/capitalization.md

 Only capitalize *counsel* in direct address and as a name title.

-Only capitalize *district attorney*  when it refers to the politicl entity, not to a local office or deputy.
+Only capitalize *district attorney*  when it refers to the political entity, not to a local office or deputy.
 The single elected official for a jurisdiction should be capped.